OCA/sale-workflow/sale_amendment/README.rst

  * 5) and 6) are ok
  * 1) and 2)) are ok, but tedious
  * 3) is tedious if there are no other products, but otherwise, it's like 4)...
- * 4) is may work, but is really error prone
+ * 4) it may work, but is really error prone

 The solution proposed by Sale Amendment / Purchase Amendment does not bypass any of the system process, but provides some automation so that the process